Tidal heating in detached double white dwarf binaries: Tidal heating model

 The binary gravitational wave frequency $f \equiv\sqrt{G(m_1+m_2)/a^3}/(\pi)$, so that the frequency increase due to tidal heating is given by $ f^{-1} \left( \mathrm{d}f / \mathrm{d} t \right)_\mathrm{TH} = 3/2 \tau_\mathrm{TF}^{-1}$.
 Given the strength of the tidal interaction and damping rate characterised by ${k}/{\mathcal{Q}}$, and taking the forcing period $P_\mathrm{force}$ to be the inverse of the mean motion $n=2 \pi f_\mathrm{orb} = \pi f$, the instantaneous increase in $f$ is given by

 \\

 For ELM white dwarfs, we can take $R_1$ from Equation~(\ref{eq:RMTPanei}) for any primary mass $m_1$ and surface temperature $T_\mathrm{eff}$.
-A suitable value for the ratio of $k/\mathcal{Q}$ can be inferred from \cite{Piro2011}, who considered that the current luminosity of the $0.26M_\odot$ ELM WD primary in J0651 {is primarily supplied by} tidal interaction with its 0.5$M_\odot$ companion.
-For a decaying binary, the increase in the timing of eclipses given an orbital period decrease $\dot{P}$ over a time interval of $t_\mathrm{obs}$ can be written in terms of the increase in gravitational wave frequency $\dot{f}$
+A suitable value for the ratio of $k/\mathcal{Q}$ can be inferred from \cite{Piro2011}, who considered {the current luminosity of the $0.26M_\odot$ ELM WD primary in J0651, and the limiting tidal heating efficiencies.} For a decaying binary, the increase in the timing of eclipses given an orbital period decrease $\dot{P}$ over a time interval of $t_\mathrm{obs}$ can be written in terms of the increase in gravitational wave frequency $\dot{f}$